alexey-martynov/cl-avm-http-helpers/README.markdown

 "text/html;level=2" will be selected because of inheritance of q-value from "text/html" (0.8).

+This facility is completely unbound with Hunchentoot.
+So, client needs to provide value of the `Accept` header.

+If it is possible for clients to receive different MIME types with the (for example, image as PNG to display initial picture or image as BASE64 for Ajax/Web 2.0 application to update it), the header `Vary` *must* be set to at least `Accept`.
+This informs all caches that content depends on the supplied `Accept` header.

+### Conditional Processing

+HTTP 1.1 offers mechanism to control caching.
+In the simplest version it consists of `Last-Modified` response header and `If-Modified-Since`/`If-Unmodified-Since` request headers.

+The library provides 2 pairs of macros: "when-modified"/"when-modified*" and "unless-modified"/"unless-modified*".

+The macros "when-modified*" and "unless-modified*" are generic ones.
+They receive resource time stamp and implementation identifier.

+The macros "when-modified" and "unless-modified" are designed for regular usage.
+They receive resource time stamp as Common Lisp universal time.
+The body of the macro invocation is executed if comparison of the time stamp to the header's value is succeeded.
+The implementation is auto-detected.
+The first one is from `*default-http-implementation*` variable.
+If it is NIL the `*features*` is checked for Hunchentoot.

+If the body of the macro is executed, the header `Last-Modified` is set to the representation of the provided time stamp.

+For example:

+    (when-modified (file-write-date path)
+      (generate-contents path))

 Closure Template Publishing
 ---------------------------

 Templates are published via [RESTAS](https://github.com/archimag/restas) after compilation to the [RequireJS](http://requirejs.org/) module format.

+> IMPORTANT NOTE:
+> This library is bound to the Hunchentoot server implementation because of RESTAS usage.

 Component is implemented in `cl-avm-requirejs-publisher` system and can be used as module.